spyrostsat/AMSEEAS/README.md

 # Official Repository of AMSEEAS (Adaptive Multi-Surrogate Enhanced Evolutionary Annealing Simplex)

+This is the official repository of the paper "Advancing surrogate-based optimization of time-expensive environmental problems through adaptive multi-model search".
+It contains the implementation, the dataset and the supplementary material of our work.

 ```
 # How to call AMSEEAS (exaple on sphere function):